hongweilibran/BraSyn/README.md

 We provide a python script named _dropout_modality.py_ to show how it works on the validation set.

-Please note that your container will only taking on one folder as the input.
+Please note that your container will only take on one folder as the input.
 You will expect the format like this:

        BraTS-GLI-99999-000